DavidJornThesis/panasonic/README.md

 # panasonic
-Experimental package of ROS-driver for a Panasonic robot over the Profibus network
+Experimental package of a ROS driver for a Panasonic robot over the Profibus network

 ## Introduction